-- 9. Policy 20 is expected to have minor negative effects in relation to all three SA objectives as providing parking infrastructure does not promote the modal shift to more sustainable forms of transport which will minimise negative effects on historic assets and their settings, landscape and natural environment, however these effects are uncertain as the policy outlines that car parking provision and associated facilities in all new developments must accord with the standards set out in the Leicestershire Highway Design Guide (or equivalent) and the latest edition of The Building Regulations, which may aid in mitigating impacts on the historic environment and landscape.
+6.99 In relation to SA objective 7 (historic environment), SA objective 8 (natural environment) and SA objective 9 (landscape), Policy 17 is expected to have minor positive effects.
+This is because it primarily supports modal shift to sustainable forms of transport, which will mitigate visual and environmental impacts associated with traffic and related infrastructure.
+Policy 21 includes measures which will aid in mitigating the impact of new development on landscape and the setting of the Borough's historic environment and thus has positive effects in relation to SA objective 7 and SA objective 9.
+Policy 20 is expected to have minor negative effects in relation to all three SA objectives as providing parking infrastructure does not promote the modal shift to more sustainable forms of transport which will minimise negative effects on historic assets and their settings, landscape and natural environment, however these effects are uncertain as the policy outlines that car parking provision and associated facilities in all new developments must accord with the standards set out in the Leicestershire Highway Design Guide (or equivalent) and the latest edition of The Building Regulations, which may aid in mitigating impacts on the historic environment and landscape.
 Policy 18: Active Design and Travel is expected to have mixed effects in relation to the three SA objectives as the policy will result in increased accessibility of the Borough's historic and natural environments and landscape, which may increase visitor related pressure on historic environment, landscape and natural environment, including increasing congestion and its associated impacts.
 However, the policy supports the modal shift to more sustainable transport and thus could minimise the environmental impact of traffic movements.
-Policy 19: Improving Health and Wellbeing is expected to have a minor positive effect in relation to SA objective 8 (natural environment) as it supports increasing access to, protecting and improving green and blue infrastructure, however this is uncertain as increasing access to nature may increase visitor related pressures on the natural environment. - 6.102 Policies 17, 18 and 19 are all expected to have positive effects in relation to SA objective 4 (community safety).
+Policy 19: Improving Health and Wellbeing is expected to have a minor positive effect in relation to SA objective 8 (natural environment) as it supports increasing access to nature and protecting and improving green and blue infrastructure, however this is uncertain as increasing access to nature may increase visitor related pressures on the natural environment.

+6.100 Policies 17, 18, 19 and 22 are all expected to have positive effects in relation to SA objective 4 (community safety).
 Policy 17 includes measures which supports the provision of safe and reliable sustainable transport modes and consideration of new developments impacts on highway safety.
-Policy 19 requires that proposals should be designed to build safe, resilient and inclusive communities and deliver a safe walking and cycling network.
-However, Policy 18 directly aims to support the creation of safer roads and walking routes, and therefore is expected to have a significant positive effect on this objective. - 6.103 Policy 19 is expected to have a significant positive effect in relation to SA objective 1 (housing) as it requires that proposals should ensure homes are of high quality, efficient, warm, dry, safe, adaptable for lifetime use and allow people to live healthy lives within them. - 6.104 Policy 20 is expected to have a minor positive effect in relation to SA objective 10 (water resources) as it includes requirements for the incorporation of sustainable drainage systems, permeable surfacing materials and means of protecting water quality, and negating surface water run-off in drainage schemes associated to car parking.
+Policy 19 requires that proposals should be designed to build safe, resilient and inclusive communities and deliver a safe walking and cycling network and Policy 22 requires all open space, outdoor sport facilities and recreational facilities to create safe spaces for all user groups.
+However, Policy 18 directly aims to support the creation of safer roads and walking routes, and therefore is expected to have a significant positive effect on this objective.

+6.101 Policy 19 is expected to have a significant positive effect in relation to SA objective 1 (housing) as it requires that proposals should ensure homes are of high quality, efficient, warm, dry, safe, adaptable for lifetime use and allow people to live healthy lives within them.

+6.102 Policy 20 is expected to have a minor positive effect in relation to SA objective 10 (water resources) as it includes requirements for the incorporation of sustainable drainage systems, permeable surfacing materials and means of protecting water quality, and negating surface water run-off in drainage schemes associated to car parking.
 This will aid in managing water more sustainably and mitigating flood risk.